bocca95/bocca95/README.md

 ## 🛠 About Me
 Hello!
 My name is Henrique, I’m 21 years old, and I’m a Computer Engineering student at PUC Campinas.
-I have a strong interest in game development and in Artificial Intelligence/Machine Learning.
+I have a strong interest in game development and in Artificial Intelligence.
 I’m fluent in Portuguese and have advanced English skills.
 I’m always looking to learn new technologies and improve my programming skills.

 ## 🚀 Skills